PacktPublishing/starter-blog/README.md

 ### Making Our Post Markdown Files
 **What was covered in this section:**
-- installing some plugins to support markdown files
+- Installing some plugins to support markdown files
-- looking at the markdown examples
+- Looking at the markdown examples
-- adding an additional markdown file
+- Adding an additional markdown file

 **Resources:**
 - Install [gatsby-remark-prismjs prismjs](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/) to add syntax highlighting